Honey Varieties / Seasonal Flavours

 Harvested from the Blue Gum tree, this a great tasting, medium strength honey for all honey lovers.
 Great in hot drinks, for cooking or on your warm toast.

-Harvested from the Spotted Gum Tree, a very unique and different honey variety.
+Harvested from the Spotted Gum tree, a very unique and different honey variety.
 A mild to medium flavour with a light to medium colour.
 Spotted Gum only flowers every 4 years so this honey is only periodically available.
 This tastes a little like caramel and is delicious.

 Harvested from nectar collected from the Bloodwood Tree.
 This is a very flavoursome, medium to rich honey variety.
 Generally medium to darker colour honey.